Sam36502/RISCompile/README.md

 ## Header

 Every RIS program starts with a RAM header that lets you preset values to be loaded into RAM when the program starts.
-The header is simply formatted like an Array:
-`{1, 2, 3}` Loads 1, 2, and 3 into memory at addresses 0, 1, and 2
-The Header can also span multiple lines to help break up large blocks of Data:
+The header is simply formatted like an array, for example `{1, 2, 3}` loads 1, 2, and 3 into memory at addresses 0, 1, and 2 The Header can also span multiple lines to help break up large blocks of Data:
 ```
 //ASCII values for "Hello, World!"